 Your Sleep Is Interrupted

-If you get a mouthguard, you are expected to have good sleep and at the same time as your teeth is maintained.
+If you get a mouthguard, you are expected to have good sleep and at the same time, your teeth are maintained.

 Other People Tell You